Back to Whitepapers

 Table 11 | Peak Throughput by Workload: MI355X vs. MI300X

 The concurrency scaling behavior on the short-form 128/128 workload illustrates this dynamic clearly.
 The MI300X reaches its throughput ceiling of approximately 10,143 tokens per second at 1,024 concurrent requests and delivers no meaningful increase beyond that point.
 The MI355X continues scaling through 2,048, 4,096, and 8,192 concurrent sessions, reaching 43,801 tokens per second at peak.
 In a real-time FSI environment, trade alerts, client notification engines, and fraud signals generate bursty concurrent demand.
 This scaling headroom determines whether the system responds in real time or queues requests during peak market hours.
-This extended scaling range means a single MI355X-equipped server handles workloads that would require multiple MI300X nodes, directly reducing infrastructure procurement and operational overhead.

 Figure 9 | Concurrency Scaling: 128/128 Short-Form Workload